juijeong8324/juijeong8324/README.md

 ## Introduction
 Hi, I’m Uijeong Jeon, an engineer interested in **designing and implementing core features across diverse domains.**
+I aim to grow as a versatile IT generalist with the ability to dive deep and operate as a specialist whenever a specific domain requires it.

-- Currently exploring ML/AI and AIOps
+- Currently exploring ML/AI and Security
 - Developed across Web, Mobile, and DevOps
 - Open-source contributor to Argo Workflows, NHN PowerPlatform, and Swish (Prolog IDE based WebAssembly).